 • We are a community, so be respectful and demonstrate understanding toward one another.
 We don’t have to agree with each other’s opinions, but we must respect each other’s right to express them.

-• No cell phones or iPods in class (unless otherwise instructed)
+• No cell phone use in class (unless otherwise instructed)

 Makeup work: